 Let’s see how we can leverage a tool like this to accomplish big capital campaign goals!

 By definition, a capital campaign is an organized effort to raise funding within a predetermined time period.
-In simple terms—capital campaigns raise the funds you need to tackle big projects like construction or other organizational expansions.
+In simple terms, capital campaigns raise the funds you need to tackle big projects like new construction or other organizational expansions.